Innovator Program

 PROGRAM STRUCTURE

 The program is overseen by an advisory committee, known as the Core Science Team, composed of representatives from NSF NCAR.
-The Core Science Team, together with NSF NCAR leadership will guide the selection of a Research Theme, invite proposals, and support the selection of early-career faculty.
-During the two-year research period, NSF NCAR scientists and engineers, faculty and their graduate students will form interdisciplinary research teams.
+The Core Science Team, together with NSF NCAR leadership will guide the selection of a Research Theme, invite proposals, and support the selection of faculty.
+During the two-year research period, NSF NCAR scientists and engineers, faculty and their graduate students will work together in interdisciplinary research teams.
 At the end of their appointment, by mutual agreement, the early-career faculty could be appointed as an NSF NCAR affiliate scientist to continue the scientific relationship, and develop joint research proposals for extramural funding.

 VISION